Aflatoxin: small molecule that needs low level detection and high sensitivity mAbs

 Aflatoxins are a worldwide health problem as many as 5 billion persons may be exposed.
 Children are particularly affected by aflatoxin exposure, which leads to stunted growth, delayed development, liver damage and liver cancer.
 Adults have a higher tolerance but are also at risk.
 Aflatoxins have a negative economic impact on agriculture through reduced marketing options for crops and adverse health effects on livestock.
 Losses due to aflatoxins annually cost $ 900 million in Indonesia, the Philippines and Thailand alone.

-The single experiment conducted by SynAbs does not allow to definitely conclude than the rat is better than the mouse to obtain high affinity mAbs against small molecules.
-However, at several occasions SynAbs successfully obtained excellent rat mAbs against various small molecules such as phosphorylated or methylated peptides, dinitrophenol, antibiotics, etc. These multiple observations could at least suggest to systematically use both rat and mouse to increase the probability to obtain high affinity mAbs to small molecules.
+Experiments conducted by SYnAbs conclude than the rat-LOU is better than the mouse to obtain high affinity mAbs against small molecules.
+In fact, at several occasions SYnAbs successfully obtained excellent rat mAbs against various haptens such as phosphorylated or methylated peptides, dinitrophenol, antibiotics, epigenetic modifications, steroids and carbohydrates.
+These multiple observations suggest to systematically use both rat-LOU and mouse to increase the probability to obtain high affinity mAbs to small molecules.

 To reach sensitive detection in food stuff, SynAbs has developed antibodies in mouse and rat hosts.
 A Balb/C mouse and a LOU/C rat were immunized in the same manner with Aflatoxin B1

 conjugated with KLH.
 Both were intraperitonally immunized at day 0, 15 and 30.
 The spleen was collected at day 33 and the fusion was performed.
 The mouse fusion was done with the SP2O fusion cell line and the rat fusion done with the IR983F fusion cell line.